Dear reader of ADxS.org, please excuse the disruption.

 A double-blind randomized placebo-controlled study found a statistically significant improvement in inattention and hyperactivity and a reduced theta-beta ratio in the QEEG after 8 weeks with 2 g Korean red ginseng extract/day.
 Salivary cortisol and DHEA levels were unchanged.9 Another study investigated a combination of ginseng with omega 3.10

-A case study of 3 adolescents with ADHD reported improved inattention and hyperactivity/impulsivity in the parent report using Panax ginseng, which is a dopamine and noradrenaline reuptake inhibitor.11 The same author also reported improvements in ADHD with St. John’s wort12 and true chamomile13 in apparently always the same 3 patients.
+A case study of 3 adolescents with ADHD reported improved inattention and hyperactivity/impulsivity in the parent report using Panax ginseng, which is a dopamine and norepinephrine reuptake inhibitor.11 The same author also reported improvements in ADHD with St. John’s wort12 and true chamomile13 in apparently always the same 3 persons with ADHD.
 No scientific weight should be attached to these studies.
-Why a meta-study nevertheless cites this study without comment as an argument for the effectiveness of ginseng in ADHD is incomprehensible.1
+Why a meta-analysis nevertheless cites this study without comment as an argument for the effectiveness of ginseng in ADHD is incomprehensible.1

 2. Ginkgo biloba